-Late to School: Students are expected to arrive to school on time for attendance, morning announcements and to receive personalized items such as passes or reminders.
+Late to School: Students are expected to arrive at school on time for attendance, morning announcements and to receive personalized items such as passes or reminders.

-- At the sixth cumulative late arrival to school per marking period, an office detention will be assigned and each lateness thereafter (6-9). - At the tenth cumulative late arrival to school per marking period, two office detentions will be assigned and each lateness thereafter (10-15). - At the sixteenth cumulative late arrival to school per marking period, a Saturday detention/In-School suspension based on district policy will be assigned and other appropriate actions. - Students attending the prom who are absent from school on the Monday following the prom and who are unable to submit acceptable documentation for an excused absence will face disciplinary consequences.
+- At the sixth cumulative late arrival to school per marking period, an office detention will be assigned and each lateness thereafter (6-9). - At the tenth cumulative late arrival to school per marking period, two office detentions will be assigned and each lateness thereafter (10-15). - At the sixteenth cumulative late arrival to school per marking period, a Saturday detention/In-School suspension based on district policy will be assigned and other appropriate actions.